College Counseling FAQ

 The Gatekeepers, Jacques Steinberg, Viking, New York, NY, 2002.
 A New York Times journalist takes an inside look at how a prestigious university admissions office selects a class over one entire admissions cycle.

-Letting Go: A Parents' Guide to Understanding the College Years, Karen Levin Coburn and Madge Lawrence Treeger, Harper Perennial, New York, NY, 2003.
+Letting Go, Sixth Edition: A Parents' Guide to Understanding the College Years, Karen Levin Coburn and Madge Lawrence Treeger, Harper Perennial, New York, NY, 2016.
 A sensitive, informative and well-written guide to help parents know what their children are getting into when they leave for college.

 Test Prep Books